innolitics/rdm/rdm/base/software_plan.md

 The primary purpose of this document is to help developers ensure {{ system.project_name }} is safe and useful.
 The secondary purpose is to comply with {{ system.standard }}.
 {% if system.auditor_notes %}
 [In order to assist auditors and regulators, we have included section references to {{ system.standard }} as well as occasional comments throughout this document.
 These references and comments are always placed inside square brackets, and they are not present in the software-developer version of the document.
-Other than these comments, the software-developer version is identical to the auditor version of this document.]
+Other than these comments, the software-developer version is identical to the auditor version of this document.]{% endif %}
-{% endif %}
+{% endblock %}
 # Overview

 ## Definitions